-NREL NOW-23 wind speed profiles from 2019 at six offshore locations around the US coasts are used to further assess how well the RFR model can perform at stations that it was not trained on (locations provided in Fig. 12).
-These stations are representative of a number of different important oceanic regions around the coastal US.
-For this comparison, the RFR-estimated profiles are generated using the w10 and Δ T from the NOW-23 dataset.
+tions are representative of a number of different important oceanic regions around the coastal US.
+For this comparison, the RFR-estimated profiles are generated using $w{10}$ and $\Delta T$ from the NOW-23 dataset.
 This will allow us to directly compare our RFR-estimated wind profiles with NOW-23's WRF-based output to evaluate differences between the extrapolation methods.

 To assess the performance of the RFR at these stations, the full profiles from the NOW-23 dataset are used as the "observed" profiles for the error analysis.
-For most of the stations, the consistent positive bias demonstrates that the RFR consistently overestimates the wind speed at all heights, relative to the NOW-23 profiles (Fig. 13a-f).
-At station 5 the RFR underestimates the wind speeds from the ground to 140 m and then increasingly overestimates wind speeds from 140 to 200 m.
-This bias throughout the profile remains within ±1 m s-1.
-The MAEs never exceed 1 m s-1 (Fig. 13 g-l) and IQR AEs never exceed 1.5 m s-1 (Fig. 13 m-r) at any station.
-Overall, when the RFR model uses w10 and ΔT values from NOW-23 to predict wind speed profiles at six different offshore locations than where the model training data were collected, it does not greatly affect the model's accuracy and the statistics are similar to what was previously seen with lidar stations comparisons (Fig. 4, 10, and 11).
+For most of the stations, the consistent positive bias demonstrates that the RFR consistently overestimates wind speed at all heights, relative to the NOW-23 profiles (Fig. 13a-f).
+At station 5 the RFR underestimates wind speeds from the ground to 140 m and then increasingly overestimates wind speeds from 140 to 200 m.
+This bias throughout the profile remains within $\pm 1 \text{ m s}^{-1}$ .
+The MAEs never exceed 1 m s-1 (Fig. 13g-l) and IQR AEs never exceed 1.5 m s-1 (Fig. 13 m-r) at any station.
+Overall, when the RFR model uses $w{10}$ and $\Delta T$ values from NOW-23 to predict wind speed profiles at six different offshore locations than where the model training data were collected, it does not greatly affect the model's accuracy, and the statistics are similar to those previously seen with lidar station comparisons (Figs. 4, 10, and 11).
 This shows that our model can perform skillfully around the coasts of the contiguous US, including regions not included in the training data, such as the Gulf of Mexico, Pacific Northwest, and central East Coast.
 To our knowledge, no previous studies have shown that an RFR model can successfully extrapolate wind speeds at locations this far from the training data.